daisieh/October_2016/meeting_notes/2016-04-22_meeting_agenda.md

 ## Items to discuss

+0. New Members
+ - Eva Yap from GSC is interested in helping. --> Promotion (?)

 1. Planning
  - we need to decide on firm dates for team leader project proposal, participant application, team selection, decision & notification of travel awards
  - Proposed dates from Shaun: